You are here

 Like other mental health issues, psychosis and how it is experienced will differ from person to person.
 Some may have an early and sudden onset, while for others it may be more gradual.
 Some may have several, ongoing episodes, while others may have fewer and less “serious” symptoms or episodes.

 Because each case is unique, the treatment will likely be unique for each individual.
 Psychosis can be treated, and many people make a good recovery.
-Research has suggested that the earlier intervention, the better the outcome may be.
+Research has suggested that the earlier the intervention, the better the outcome may be.

 Psychosis is typically treated with medication that is carefully monitored and adjusted as needed with the help of a doctor.
 Some people may also see a counselor or therapist, participate in group therapy, or spend time learning skills that can help them live with and identify symptoms of psychosis.

-Psychotic episodes can be caused by a mental illness, like severe depression, Schizophrenia, PTSD, etc. Some medications and physical illnesses can also trigger psychosis.
+Psychotic episodes can be caused by a mental illness, like severe depression, schizophrenia, PTSD, etc. Some medications and physical illnesses can also trigger psychosis.
 So identifying any mental health issues or illnesses that are causing the psychosis will be a part of figuring out what treatment strategy will work best for someone.

 Some people, especially those who are in the middle of a serious psychotic episode or have been having ongoing issues with psychotic episodes/behaviour may need to spend time in a hospital in order to get help.